The Battle Hymn of Lt. Calley: Inspiration and meaning

 The song is set to the tune of "The Battle Hymn of the Republic".
 It offers a heroic description of Lieutenant William Calley, who in March 1971 was convicted of murdering Vietnamese civilians in the Mỹ Lai massacre of March 16, 1968.
 The song discusses different opinions of the Vietnam War.
-It starts off with Calley's childhood and how being a part of the war and fighting for your country was an aspiration for young children.
-It later on discusses how at the time many Americans believed the killings in the war were wrong: "they've made me out a villain".
+It starts with Calley's childhood and how being a part of the war and fighting for your country was an aspiration for young children.
+It later discusses how at the time many Americans believed the killings in the war were wrong: "They've made me out a villain".
 Then the song talks about how in Vietnam soldiers were being killed and ambushed.
-Finally it ends by saying that Calley was not to blame; he was only following orders and he thought it was an honor to fight at first, but there was no purpose or reward in doing so.
-The Vietnam War Song Project has identified over 90 songs about Lt.
+Finally, it ends by saying that Calley was not to blame; he was only following orders and he thought it was an honor to fight at first, but there was no purpose or reward in doing so.
+The Vietnam War Song Project has identified over 100 songs about Lt.
 Calley and the Mỹ Lai massacre, with music historian Justin Brummer writing in History Today that "The most well-known song defending Calley was the ‘Battle Hymn of Lt.
 Calley’ (1971), by Terry Nelson, which sold over one million copies".